addania/coding/src/pages/HTML.md

 <code>href</code> says the path or URL where the file exists

 **Nested lists**

-We can create nsted list.
+We can create nested list.
 An example is here:
 ```
 Drinks:
 <ul>